cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 ## Can YOU help shape the future of the TAG Environmental Sustainability?

-Yes, you can!

-TAG ENV is a community-driven organization, and every member's input is highly valued and appreciated.
-If you have an idea that you would like to propose to the TAG ENV community, the first step is to check if this idea already exists as a project or otherwise.
+Yes!
+The TAG ENV is a community-driven group, and everyones input is highly valued and appreciated.
+If you have an idea that you would like to propose to the TAG ENV, the first step is to check if this idea already exists as a project or otherwise.
 You can check the [issues](https://github.com/cncf/tag-env-sustainability/issues) page for closed and open issues where you discuss your idea or reopen an old discussion.

 Scope your idea and refer to the first-time contributors quickstart from our [contributor guide](https://github.com/cncf/tag-env-sustainability/blob/main/CONTRIBUTING.md#first-time-contributors).
 It is advisable to refer to the [governance folder](https://github.com/cncf/tag-env-sustainability/tree/main/governance) to get a better understanding of different processes in the TAG.